 SPAIN: The Camino de Santiago is a 500-mile hike across northern Spain.
 It takes about 30 days to complete on foot.
 You carry everything you need in a backpack, and follow the arrows and shells so you don’t get lost.
-Second graders made a very cool green screen video (see below) showing us their journey, while fifth graders opted to make a topographical representation of the walk.
+One year, second graders made a very cool green screen video showing us their journey, while fifth graders opted to make a topographical representation of the walk.

 LINKS: Camino de Santiago (video), Los Pirineos (The Pyrenees), El Camino – Roncesvalles, A Journey to Spain’s Wild Western Edge, Finisterre (Spain), Men Risking their Lives for Barnacles (Spain), Human Planet: Spain Sea Harvest, Percebes (Spain), The Day We Ate Barnacles (Portugal; Spain)

 Camino Francés, Camino de Santiago Virtual Challenge, Updating the Camino Wall- Classroom, Camino- Google Map, San Juan Pie de Puerto (St. Jean)- Google Maps, Camino- Elevation Maps, Arts & Culture- El Camino, Google Maps Camino Route